MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 # Some Known Issues in Business Central On-premises

 This article describes some known issues in [!INCLUDE[prod short](../developer/includes/prod_short.md)] versions.
-These issues can impact installation, upgrade, and various operations of [!INCLUDE[prod short](../developer/includes/prod_short.md)] on-premises.
+These issues can affect installation, upgrade, and various operations of [!INCLUDE[prod short](../developer/includes/prod_short.md)] on-premises.

 > [!NOTE]
 > The article doesn't include a complete list of known issues.
 Instead, it addresses some common issues that you might experience or might consider when upgrading to a version.
 If you're aware of issues that aren't in this article, or you'd like more help, see [Resources for Help and Support](../help-and-support.md).